Replacement of 30/60-day Rule:

 If you are coming to the U.S. and willing to change/adjust your temporary residency status to permanent, you must be familiar with the single and dual intent visas explained as below;

-- Single Intent Visa: This is the common type of visa offered by the U.S. government awarded to those immigrants who are not intended to stay in the United States permanently.
+- Single Intent Visa: This is the most common visa offered by the U.S. government to those immigrants who are not intended to stay in the United States permanently.
 It includes tourism and education in which immigrants must return to their home country before the deadline stamped on the immigrants’ passports.

-- Dual Intent Visa: This includes visas like H-1B or L-1 given to immigrants to allow them to travel to the United States while at the same time planning to relocate permanently.
+- Dual Intent Visa: It includes visas such as H-1B or L-1 given to immigrants to allow them to travel to the United States while at the same time planning to relocate permanently.

 Application of 90-day Rule: